NavarroKofs/products-app/README.md

 1. **Search Page:** Allows customers to find the items according to their search.
 2. **Not Found**: When you visit other URL than "/" you can see the Not Found message.

+The searcher is using RxJs in order to avoid the filtering when the user type a letter and also use a debounce to avoid multiple executions.

 <h3>Technologies<h3>
 <ul>
     <li>React.js: "^18.2.0"